What courses do you teach?

 Will you write a recommendation letter for me?

-I try to accommodate recommendation requests, but realize that my value to you is usually either neutral or negative if all you’ve done is taken a big lecture class with me.
+I try to accommodate recommendation requests, but realize that my value to you is usually limited if all you’ve done is taken a big lecture class with me.
 There are two exceptions.
 If you do extremely well in my class, I can usually brag about you even if I don’t really know you (but even here, think about the limits of my effectiveness).
 If you do extremely poorly in my class and there is a compelling reason for your poor performance, I can sometimes address that issue.
-But outside of these circumstances, all the office hours visits in the world will not make me more likely or better equipped to write a recommendation letter for you.
-It’s not your fault.
-It’s a function of the class format and assessments.

-I am much more equipped to write letters for students who have taken seminars with me or who have otherwise been engaged in substantive writing projects with me.
+I am better able to write letters for students who have taken seminars with me or who have otherwise been engaged in substantive writing projects with me.